Adjudication from Mike Jenkins

 He is a former editor of Poetry Wales and has co–edited Red Poets magazine for many years.
 His latest novella The Fugitive Three centres on three young people in a South Wales Valley’s estate whose stories intertwine and who, despite the odds, refuse to live lives of quiet desperation.
 It is fast-paced and written in a tight dialect in the third person narrative.
 Mike is a Fellow of Academi.
 Read his poem for Glyn Jones here.

 Mike and painter Michael Gustavius Payne have recently been successful in an application to the Arts Council of Wales to tour a body of work across Wales in 2011 and 2012.
 The exhibition, currently being developed, will be titled 'Dim Gobaith Caneri', meaning “no hope like a canary” exploring ideas inspired by traditional Welsh idioms and phrases.
-Mike's latest book Barkin is a collection of poems and short stories published by Carreg Gwalch.'
+Mike's latest book Shedding Paper Skin is a collection of poems published by Carreg Gwalch.'

 This is an exciting opportunity for aspiring short story writers to achieve recognition and publication and we would like to repeat that there are NO registration fees.
 The winner and his/her work will also be featured on this site on what we hope will be a heavily trafficked page.